It seems like we’ve entered the era of ADHD epidemics.

 The patients took an adequate dose of medical marijuana and the results were amazing:

-Dr. Claudia Jensen, a clinical instructor at the University of Southern California, has even testified in front of the US Congress on the potential benefits of marijuana in treating ADHD which should not be ignored.
+Dr. Claudia Jensen, a clinical instructor at the University of Southern California, has even testified in front of the US Congress on the potential benefits of marijuana in treating ADHD.

 She was also one of the first clinicians to talk publicly about the possible benefits of marijuana in treating children with ADHD.

-She strongly believes, according to her patient’s experience, that cannabis can be a very good alternative to treating adolescents with ADHD.
+She strongly believes, according to her patient’s experience, that cannabis can be a good way for treating adolescents with ADHD.